 Chester has made it!
 He's now a healthy youngster.
 He was deemed unreleasable by the Department of Fisheries and Oceans and has become a resident of the aquarium.
 He lives in a tank with Helen, a Pacific white-sided dolphin.
 Helen's pectoral flippers have been partially amputated.
 The cause of the amputation is unknown.
 Like Chester, Helen has been deemed unreleasable.
 Chester continues to teach researchers and visitors about false killer whales.

 The Vancouver Aquarium stopped holding typical whale shows a long time ago.
 Though Chester is being trained to follow commands, as shown in the video below, the behaviours that he and Helen perform are natural ones that they would perform in the wild.
 Many of the behaviours are designed to show off different parts of the animals' bodies in order to educate the public.

-The goal of the Marine Mammal Rescue Centre is to heal and rehabilitate sick and injured animals and then release them back into the wild.
+The goal of the Marine Mammal Rescue Centre at the Vancouver Aquarium is to heal and rehabilitate sick and injured animals and then release them back into the wild.
 This plan is often successful.
 Some rescued animals heal but are unable to support or defend themselves in the wild, however.
-A life in captivity is then the only option to keep them alive, as is the case for Chester.
+A life in captivity is then the only option to keep them alive, as it was for Chester.

 Population Status of the Whale in the Wild

 The current status of the false killer whale population is unknown.
 The population is classified in the Data Deficient category established by the IUCN (International Union for Conservation of Nature).
 This means that there is not enough known about the number of animals or their distribution to determine whether the whales are in trouble.